icflorescu/openshift-cartridge-nodejs/README.md

       https://raw.githubusercontent.com/icflorescu/openshift-cartridge-nodejs/master/metadata/manifest.yml \
       --from-code=https://github.com/you/your-repo.git

-...where `https://github.com/you/your-repo.git` is your application repository URL.
+…where `https://github.com/you/your-repo.git` is your application repository URL.

 Make sure your app has the appropriate `start` entry in `package.json` (see note below).